cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr wallet link out to address page](/academy/1-what-is-cosmos/images/keplr-wallet-link-out.png)

-If you scroll down further enough, you can see the transaction that originated from the exchange's wallet:
+If you scroll down far enough, you can see the transaction that originated from the exchange's wallet:

 ![Mintscan crediting transaction](/academy/1-what-is-cosmos/images/mintscan-crediting-tx.png)